“Who will pay for my car accident in New Mexico?”

-However, in order to obtain any financial compensation for your accident, you will first need to prove that the other driver clearly caused your accident.
-That's because New Mexico is a "fault" car insurance state.
+However, in order to obtain any financial compensation for your accident, you will first need to prove that the other driver clearly caused your car accident.
+That’s because New Mexico is a “fault” car insurance state.

 What is New Mexico’s “fault” car insurance law?

-If the other driver's insurance company refuses to compensate you for your accident - even if the other driver was clearly at fault - you have several legal options available to you in New Mexico.
+If the other driver’s insurance company refuses to compensate you for your car accident – even if the other driver was clearly at fault – you have several legal options available to you in New Mexico.
 These include:

 - File a claim with your own insurance company